gem/risk-profiles/Africa/Algeria/README.md

 In general, the World Bank's World Development Indicators (WDI)[^3] were used as the source of the social indicators presented.
 For some countries and territories, data was not available.
 In these cases, available national statistics were investigated.
 Where national statistics were unavailable, alternate sources may be used.

-- **Population:** The estimated population for the entire country/territory in the year `YEARREF`.
+- **Population:** The estimated population for the entire country/territory.
+The values shown are for year 2021.
-- **Population growth:** The estimated population growth between `YEARREF` to `YEARREF`.
+- **Population growth:** The estimated annual population growth.
+The values shown are for year 2021.
 - **Gross domestic product (GDP):** The gross domestic product is a measure of the health of a country/territory's economy, based on the market value of finished goods and services produced within its boundaries.
-The values shown are for the year `YEARREF`.
+The values shown are for year 2021.
 - **GDP per capita:** The estimated gross domestic product for the entire country/territory normalized by the total population (i.e., breaking down the value per person).
-The values shown are for the year `YEARREF`.
+The values shown are for year 2021.
 - **Gini index:** The Gini index measures income/wealth inequality, with values ranging from 0% (perfect equality) to 100% (perfect inequality).
-The values shown are for the year `YEARREF`.
+The values shown are for year 2021.
 - **Human Development Index:**  The Human Development Index aims to quantify key dimensions of human development: a long and healthy life, knowledge, and a decent standard of living.
 Values range from 0 (low human development) to 1 (high humand development).
-The values shown are for the year `YEARREF`.
+The values shown are for year 2021.

 ### Risk indicators